 The exhibition of The Woods – a Year and a Day, at Ashton Court Visitor Centre, Bristol 2001

-Dreamhouse was a project and exhibition with Ship of Fools – an artists’ group I belonged to during the mid 1990s that was very important for me in terms of developing ideas and creative confidence.
-This show was a digital exploration of some ancient themes and stories with a contemporary interpretation, on the way to becoming a game…
+Dreamhouses was a project and exhibition with Ship of Fools – an artists’ group I belonged to during the mid 1990s which played an important part in developing my ideas and creative confidence.
+This show was a digital exploration of some ancient themes and stories with a contemporary interpretation, on the way to becoming a game, which was never quite completed – vast amounts of content developed for it may still lurking in the bottom of our old hard drives!

 I created an installation for the show called Eurydice & Orpheus using printed and projected still images, video, a surveillance camera, a periscope, mirrors and a laser serpent.